Totoleheros/tppa-compliant-motorized-polar-alignment/HARDWARE_Prototype.md

 | 3D-printed parts (cradles, brackets, cases) | Non-structural | Motor/sensor weight only | N/A | **Not in load path** |

 > 💡 **Upgrading to 30+ kg?** The first component to upgrade would be the igus bearing.
 The **PRT-01-20** (aluminum housing, same 80 mm diameter) has a published tilting moment of **120 Nm** and would comfortably support 35+ kg setups.
 It is a drop-in replacement for the PRT-02 LC.

+> 💡 **Counterweights lower the effective centre of gravity.** If your EQ mount uses a counterweight bar, the counterweights hanging below the RA axis reduce the effective torque arm seen by the ALT mechanism — a 32 kg setup (mount + scope + 8 kg counterweights) behaves mechanically closer to a 20 kg unbalanced load.
+Always calculate your payload budget using the **full assembly** (mount + scope + counterweights + accessories), not scope alone.

 ---